Adelic line bundles on quasi-projective varieties: Adelic line bundles

 We can further extend the definition to quasi-projective varieties over finitely generated fields.
-Namely, let $F$ be a finitely generated field over $K$, and let $V$ be a quasi-projective variety over $F$.
+Namely, let $F$ be a finitely generated field over $k$, i.e., a finitely generated field over the fraction field of $k$.
+Let $X$ be a quasi-projective variety over $F$.
 Then we define